jsdir/datastored/docs/model.md

 - `statics` (optional, object)

-  Defines methods for the model constructor.
+  Defines static properties for the model constructor.
 This option will overwrite any existing static properties on conflict.
+Static functions are auotmatically bound to the model.

 - `methods` (optional, object)

   Defines methods for the model instance.
 This option will overwrite any existing instance methods on conflict.
+Instance methods are automatically bound to the instance.

 - `attributes` (required, object)

-  Describes model attributes and their potential values.
-Attributes are defined with the names as keys and the options as values:
+  Describes model attributes and their values.
+Attributes are defined with the names as keys and the options as values.
+Multiple builtin attrobite options are exported from the `datastored` module:

   ```js
   {